Qantrex/Pi_Cloud_Installtion_Guide/README.md

 ## Contribute

-We welcome contributions to this project!
-Here's how you can contribute:
+I welcome you to contributions to this Guide!
+Here's how:

 ### Linux (Arch OS) 🐧